isomerpages/ura-address/_guidelines/Street and Building Names.md

 <h3>Apply</h3>

-You may <a href="https://digitalservice.propertynaa.gov.sg">submit an application</a> through our e-service.
+<p align="justify">You may <a href="https://digitalservice.propertynaa.gov.sg">submit an application</a> through our e-service.
 Generally, it takes 4 to 6 weeks to process an application.
-Applications are free of charge.
+Applications are free of charge.</p>